harness/developer-hub/docs/platform/7_Connectors/connect-to-service-now.md

 3. Enter **Name** for this connector.

-   You can choose to update the **Id** or let it be the same as your ServiceNow Connector's name.
+   You can choose to update the **Id** or let it be the same as your ServiceNow connector's name.
 For more information, see [Entity Identifier Reference](../20_References/entity-identifier-reference.md).

 4. Enter a **Description** and **Tags** for your connector.